Sam Girard: Colorado Avalanche

-Girard joined the Avalanche in Stockholm, Sweden for their Global Series games against the Ottawa Senators.
+Girard joined the Avalanche in Stockholm, Sweden, for their Global Series games against the Ottawa Senators.
 In his Avalanche debut at Ericsson Globe, Girard played top-pairing minutes and registered an assist, in a 4–3 overtime defeat to the Senators on November 10, 2017.
 Upon returning to North America, Girard remained steady in the Avalanche's lineup.
 On December 23, 2017, Girard was sucker punched by Arizona Coyotes left winger Zac Rinaldo after Girard took exception to a hit on teammate Nathan MacKinnon.
 Two fights broke out, resulting in the ejections of Rinaldo, MacKinnon and Coyotes right winger Josh Archibald, with further disciplinary action against Rinaldo handed out after the game.
 Girard was not injured in the play and was able to finish the game.
 After averaging 21:32 in his first nine games, Girard's ice time lowered to an average of 15:10.
 He ended the regular season with 23 points as he helped the Avalanche qualify for the 2018 Stanley Cup playoffs.
-He made his post-season debut in the first round against his former team but suffered an Upper-Body Injury which kept him out of the series.
+He made his post-season debut in the first round against his former team but suffered an upper-body injury which kept him out of the series.

-During the 2018–19 season, Girard played in all 82 games and was tied second amongst Avalanche defensemen in points with 27.
+During the 2018–19 season, Girard played in all 82 games and was tied second amongst Avalanche defencemen in points with 27.
 He also played an average of 19:53, including a career-high 26:36 on November 30 against the St. Louis Blues.
 On December 19, 2019, Girard was fined $1,957.89 for boarding Chicago Blackhawks winger Alex DeBrincat.
 The Avalanche again qualified for the 2019 Stanley Cup playoffs and Girard was partnered with Erik Johnson in their first round matchup against the Calgary Flames.
 However, after suffering a shoulder injury, he was replaced by Cale Makar.
 After missing the conclusion of Round 1, Girard returned to the Avalanche's lineup for Round 2 against the San Jose Sharks.
 Once the team was eliminated from the Stanley Cup playoffs, Girard signed a seven-year, $35 million contract extension with the Avalanche, carrying an annual average of $5 million, on July 31, 2019.